treadstoneproject/treadstoneproject.github.io/index.md

 ## Disclaimer

-Tracethreat-MAT(TT-MAT) is a research prototype and is provided “as is” without warranty or support of any kind, whether expressed or implied.
+Tracethreat Suite is a research prototype and is provided “as is” without warranty or support of any kind, whether expressed or implied.
 The creators of TT-MAT Tools make no guarantee and hold no responsibility for any damage, injury, loss of property, loss of data, loss of any and all resources, or any negative influence what-so-ever that may result from any and all use of TT-MAT Tools and associated materials.

-TT-MAT Tools are open source software for non-commercial and academic use under the Apache Licence 2.0.
-Commercial use is in general prohibited and requires a commercial license.
-For a commercial license please contact us at chatsiri-at-tracethreat-dot-systems
+This disclaimer informs readers that the views, thoughts, and opinions expressed in the text belong solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual.